pyroscope/pyrocore/docs/custom-fields.rst

 the hard limit that ``close_low_diskspace`` enforces.
-That makes automatic downloading stop at the higher threshold, but leaves you with wiggle room for manual starting of important stuff that won't be stopped just a moment later.
+That makes automatic downloading stop at the higher threshold, but leaves you with wiggle room for manual starting of important stuff that won't be stopped just a moment later, as long as it fits into that gap between the two values.